 Layering tips for riders

-Spring: the wettest and most unpredictable season of the year.
+Late Summer: the wettest and most unpredictable time of the year.
 How should you dress?
 Fortunately for you, the basic approach is the same whether you’re riding or just doing chores.

 It's all about layers

 You probably know this already...but just to make sure we’re all on the same page, let’s recap: base layers keep you dry, mid layers provide insulation, and outer layers keep out the weather.
 Mixing up the three and stripping some of them off allows you to stay comfortable across varying weather conditions and through different levels of exertion.